The Pricing Gap

 Underpaid service areas: Some services were given away for free because she didn’t know how to charge for them.
 Her new packages fixed that issue.

-High-value Clients: The price-sensitive clients were time consuming.
-As a result, Sandy is now choosy about who she takes on as a client.
+High-value clients: The price-sensitive clients consumed too much time.
+As a result, Sandy is now choosy about who she accepts as a client.
 The wineries who value quality over price are a better fit for her.

 Ideal Client Evaluation